In this episode of 'Running in...' Marcos takes us on a whistle-stop running tour on the island of Taiwan!

 There are several outlet shopping malls around the big cities where you can find most of the popular brands.
 The biggest one is right next to the airport so if you have a few hours layover, it might be a good time for getting new running shoes.

-Recommend a local race to us!
+Recommend a race in Taiwan to us!

 The Sun Moon Lake Marathon.
 Scenery-wise, this is definitely the most beautiful race I've done.
 There are two distances, 29 km and 42 km.
 The 29 km is just a lap around the most popular lake of Taiwan and the full marathon includes a few kms on a back road.
 Even though the route is very hilly and challenging, thousands of Taiwanese participate every year to enjoy the incredible views.